-Some of the provisions of the ACA have yet to be fully implemented, while certain provisions have been subject to reform through legislation and Executive Orders of the President of the U.S. (the U.S. President), and to judicial challenges.
+Some of the provisions of the ACA have yet to be fully implemented, while certain provisions have been subject to reform through legislation and Executive Orders of the previous President of the U.S. (the previous U.S. President), and to judicial challenges.
 The U.S. Supreme Court has upheld certain key aspects of the legislation, including a tax-based shared responsibility payment imposed on certain individuals who fail to maintain qualifying health coverage for all or part of a year, which is commonly the requirement that all individuals maintain health insurance coverage or pay a penalty, referred to as the "individual mandate."
-However, the current U.S. presidential administration has indicated that enacting changes to the ACA is a legislative priority and has discussed repealing and replacing or amending the ACA.
-In January 2017, Congress voted to adopt a budget resolution for fiscal year 2017, that while not a law, is widely viewed as the first step toward the passage of legislation that would repeal certain aspects of the ACA.
-While Congress has not passed repeal legislation to date, the Tax Cuts and Jobs Act of 2017 (2017 Tax Reform Act) includes a provision repealing the individual mandate, effective January 1, 2019.
+However, the Tax Cuts and Jobs Act of 2017 (2017 Tax Reform Act) included a provision repealing the individual mandate, effective January 1, 2019.
 On December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the 2017 Tax Reform Act, the remaining provisions of the ACA are invalid as well.
 On December 18, 2019, the Fifth Circuit U.S. Court of Appeals held that the individual mandate is unconstitutional, and remanded the case to the lower court to reconsider its earlier invalidation of the full ACA.
 Pending review, the ACA remains in effect, but it is unclear at this time what effect the latest ruling will have on the status of the ACA.
-It is unclear how this decision and any subsequent appeals and other efforts to repeal and replace the ACA will impact the ACA and our b
+The current U.S. presidential administration has indicated that enhancing the ACA is a legislative priority.
+We continue to evaluate legislative efforts regarding the ACA and its possible impact on our business.